 But isn’t the idea that our souls are taken each night itself common in traditional Torah literature?
 Not that I’ve seen.
 In fact, The Bais Yosef himself (אורח חיים ד), while quoting a Zohar on the subject of washing hands in the morning, testifies that it’s “not found in halachic sources (פוסקים).”

 הכא דלית בר נש בעלמא דלא טעים טעמא דמותא בליליא ורוחא מסאבא שריא על ההוא גופא. מאי טעמא? בגין דנשמתא קדישא איסתלקת מיניה דבר נש ונפקת מניה, ועל דנשמתא קדישא נפקת ואסתלקת מניה שריא רוחא מסאבא על ההוא גופא. וכד אהדרת נשמתא לגופא אתעברת ההוא זוהמא…

 “There is no man on earth who doesn’t taste the taste of death at night, (as) an impure spirit rests on his body.
 Why?
 Because his holy soul …leaves a man and because his holy soul has left, an impure spirit rests on his body.
 And when his soul returns to his body, the impurity is removed.”

 So it’s certainly true that the Zohar associates the concept of a departing soul with the laws of washing hands in the morning.
-But it’s equally true that it’s not an association that finds an easy home within the halachic tradition.
+But it’s equally true that, according to the Bais Yosef at least, it’s not an association that finds an easy home within the halachic tradition.

 Indeed, the traditional explanations for hand washing in the morning make no mention of our souls.
 The Rosh (ברכות פרק ט סימן כג) wrote that we should wash because: